peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Returns:**

-* A two-item array containing the result of the division and the remainder, in that order.
+* An array of two items: the first is the result of the division as an arbitrary-precision integer, and the second is the remainder as an arbitrary-precision integer.
+The result of division is the result of the Divide method on the two operands, and the remainder is the result of the Remainder method on the two operands.

 **Throws:**